Grounded Relational Inference: Domain Knowledge Driven Explainable Autonomous Driving: Grounded Relational Inference

 \section{Grounded Relational Inference}

-We now present the Grounded Relational Inference model to solve the IRL problem specified in Sec. \ref{sec:formulation}.
-The model consists of three modules modeled by message-passing GNNs \cite{gilmer2017neural}: an encoder inferring the posterior distribution of edge types, a policy decoder generates control actions conditioned on the edge variables sampled from the posterior distribution, and a reward decoder models the rewards conditioned on the inferred edge types.
+We now present the Grounded Relational Inference model to solve the IRL problem specified in Sec.~\ref{sec:formulation}.
+The model consists of three modules modeled by message-passing GNNs~\cite{gilmer2017neural}: an encoder inferring the posterior distribution of edge types, a policy decoder generating control actions conditioned on the edge variables sampled from the posterior distribution, and a reward decoder modeling the rewards conditioned on the inferred edge types.